COVID-19 vaccine availability: Where to find it Friday - NewsBreak

 COVID-19 vaccine availability: Where to find it Friday

-(SIERRA VISTA, AZ) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Sierra Vista, where several locations have it on hand, according to an online database.
+(SIOUX CENTER, IA) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Sioux Center, where several locations have it on hand, according to an online database.

 On April 3, the Biden administration moved up its timeline for eligibility, in an attempt to clear up confusion generated by state rollout plans: All Americans are eligible for the vaccine as of April 19.